 Waxflower is a flowering shrub or small tree originating in Western Australia, its natural range extending along the coastal strip from Perth to Kalbarri, which lies just north of the town of Geraldton.
-Nowadays, it is introduced in other parts of Australia, as well as in California, Arizona, Israel and South Africa, where it is cultivated both as an ornamental and for its flowering stems, which are used in floral arrangements.
+Nowadays, it is cultivated in Australia, California, Arizona, Israel and South Africa, as an ornamental and for its flowering stems, which are used in floral arrangements.

 It is typically a shrub to small tree 1 to 3 m (3 to 10 ft) tall with a much-branched, wide-spreading crown, sometimes as wide as the plant is tall.
-The foliage is made up of dark green needle-like leaves arranged on wispy, woody stems.
+The foliage consists of dark green needle-like leaves arranged on wispy, woody stems.
 In tree form, the trunk is slender, often leaning, and the bark grey and fibrous.

 The flowers are small with five waxy petals and, as a result of selective cross-breeding, come in white, pink and purple varieties.
 They bloom from winter to spring in showy clusters at the ends of the branches and are followed by small woody seed capsules containing light brown clove-shaped seed.

-Waxflower is Australia’s best-selling native flower for floral arrangements, both domestically and internationally, with exports of the flowering stems going mostly to Europe, the United States and Japan.
-They are commonly used as a filler in floral arrangements, mainly as backing for single stemmed flowers such as roses, and are long-lasting, with a vase life of seven to ten days.
+Waxflower is Australia's best-selling native flower for floral arrangements, both domestically and internationally, with exports of the flowering stems going to Europe, the United States and Japan.
+They are commonly used as a filler in floral arrangements, mainly as backing for single-stemmed flowers such as roses, and are long-lasting, with a vase life of seven to ten days.

 The flowering stems are cut from the plant when the flower buds are fully developed but not yet open.
-If being shipped, the stems need to be stored at between 1 and 4 °C. On vasing, leaves that would be submerged should be stripped from the stems and the stems stood in water without a preservative added.
+If being shipped, they need to be stored at between 1 and 4°C. On vasing, leaves that would be submerged should be stripped from the stems, and the stems stood in water without a preservative added.